May-June 2014

 DMC Surgery Hospital to Offer Urgent Care July 1

 MADISON HEIGHTS — The Detroit Medical Center Surgery Hospital will open an urgent care center on July 1 in place of the facility’s emergency room services.
-“We are transitioning our emergency department to an urgent care center to compliment the existing emergency services provided at other Detroit Medical Center locations.
-An urgent care center will […]
+“We are transitioning our […]

 -